scipion-em/docs/docs/facilities/customize-report-grafana.rst

 Grafana create DashBoard
 ________________________

 A dashboard is a set of one or more panels organized and arranged into one or more rows.
 In our facility we use 5 dashboards.
 To import a dashboard click the + icon in the side menu, and then click Import.
 You may import dashboards directly from grafana.com.
-There we has uploaded the five dashboards used in our facility (just type de dashboard id in the text-window labeled as "Import via grafana.com) and fill the Folder parameter ("General" is a good pssibility).
+There we has uploaded the five dashboards used in our facility (just type de dashboard id in the text-window labeled as "Import via grafana.com) and fill the Folder and  Influxdb-scipion parameters ("General" and InfluxDb-scipion are good options).

 * `Summary <https://grafana.com/grafana/dashboards/12351>`_ (ID=12351): general description of the session acquisition
 * `CTF <https://grafana.com/grafana/dashboards/12352>`_ (ID=12352): data related with CTF such as defocus, astigmatism, etc